 - Refined carbs such as white flour and sugar

-- Omega-6 fats such as corn, safflower, sunflower, peanut and soybean oils
+- Omega-6 fatty acids such as corn, safflower, sunflower, peanut, and soybean oils

 - Deep-fried foods and fast food